Chapter 1. The effects of division

 - should the one applicable on the filing date of the divisional application be taken?

-Even if by the principle of legal fiction, the divisional application is assigned as filing date the filing date of the parent application, the filing date must not be confused with the date on which the application documents were filed. as pointed out by the Enlarged Board of Appeal (G3 / 98).
+Even if by the principle of legal fiction, the divisional application is assigned the date of filing of the parent application as the filing date, the "filing date" and "date on which the application documents were filed must not be confused. "as emphasized by the Enlarged Board of Appeal (G3 / 98).

 Section 4.2.
 Deposit, research fees